 - Do Ragdolls get along with other pets?
-The answer to this is
+The answer to this

-the kitten will love them.
+to the kitten, the kitten will love them.
 You have to imagine, the kitten has just left it's home and it's mom and siblings.

 So, they are going to be looking for a companion to play with.

 - How long do Ragdolls live?
-Ragdolls have the same life expectancy
+Ragdolls have the same life

 - How much grooming do Ragdolls need?
-Ragdolls don't need a ton
+Ragdolls don't need

-unlikely you will find any mats.
+it is unlikely you will find any mats.

 are allowed to ship unless they are registered breeders with APHIS.
 There may still be a handful that do it.
 But,